Purvis High School: Baseball

 (*) The records, opponents, and season results have been verified using microfilm of past issues of the Hattiesburg American located in Cook Library on the campus of the University of Southern Mississippi.

 Football

 The team plays in Cowart Stadium, named for past football coach Don Cowart.
 Below is a chart depicting the Tornadoes' history, followed by a synopsis of selected seasons.
-(Team in parenthesis is opponent).
+(Team in parentheses is opponent).